 Policy

 Employees work from home or telecommute when they complete their work at a place located outside of our company’s premises.
-They may work from home: Full-time On certain days dividing their schedule between being present at the office and working from a remote location.
+They may work from home: Full-time On certain days, dividing their schedule between being present at the office and working from a remote location.
 Work from home arrangements can be occasional, temporary or permanent.
 Reasons that could demand telecommuting include but are not limited to:

 Parenting